LukasWoodtli/WebPage/pelican/content/system_construction.md

 - I/O APIC for all CPU's (external interrupts)

 - Messages to processors
-    - Start Processor: Activation and Initialization of individual processors
+    - Start Processor: Activation and Initialisation of individual processors
     - Halt Processor: Deactivation of individual processors
     - Halt Process, schedule new process: Interrupt in order to transfer control to scheduler
 - Local timers